-Follow the instructions below to add a 3D product model to your online store.
-If you require any assistance or clarification with these instructions please contact James or get in contact via our contact page.
+This is how you can add 3D product images to your online store.
+If you require any assistance or clarification with these instructions please contact James or send us a message using the form at the bottom of this page.
+Or, just message us inside our app, if you’re already using our technology.

 Step 1: Install the Spiff 3D Product Customiser app